5th African Philanthropy Conference: The next frontiers of African philanthropy

 Philanthropy in a Changing Global Order – Global Governance, Peace, and Cooperation

 Another standout moment of the conference was the second keynote address on ‘Philanthropy in a Changing Global Order – Global Governance, Peace, and Cooperation’ delivered by Naila Taji Farouky of Arab Foundations Forum (AFF).
-Farouky focused much of her speech on the genocide in Gaza and the insufficient support it has received from the global and regional philanthropy sector.
+Farouky focused much of her speech on what she described as the genocide in Gaza and the insufficient support it has received from the global and regional philanthropy sector.
 She highlighted the importance of individual and family giving in supporting communities, stating, ‘Individual and family giving holds great potential for communities in nations such as Occupied Palestine to access much-needed support in times of challenge and conflict.’

 Farouky also emphasised the need for self-decolonisation before decolonizing philanthropy, saying, ‘Consider self-decolonisation before decolonizing philanthropy, as giving is authentic to our nature.’
 Though not directly connected to the conference, this Alliance Magazine article by Barry Knight as part of the work on ‘Reforming International Development’, further highlighted the gap between what philanthropy says and what it does, inspired by Farouky’s earlier comments.
 The article begins with ‘We need to face some uncomfortable truths about how our behaviour is undermining the claims of philanthropy to be a legitimate force for good in the world,’ and ends with quoting Farouky, ‘There are other solutions – we just need to find them.
 As we navigate these complex dynamics, the ultimate goal is clear: to transform the philanthropic landscape in a way that truly serves humanity in its moments of greatest need.’